Live in the moment. There were days when those words made me want to snap at the perfectly nice woman behind me at the grocery store.

 Do I want them to run through their lives with the words “hurry up,” pushing them in a needless race?
 Why do we say, “hurry” on days when there is no reason to hurry beyond our own impatience?

 Do I want to create the memory of a mom who forever had a phone in her hand?
-Or would I rather their mental image have me encouraging them to grab a book and come read with me on the couch?
+Or would I rather their mental image be me encouraging them to grab a book and come read with me on the couch?
 I try to live the life today that I want my family to remember.

 This has nothing to do with possessions or travel or exciting activities.
 I want to give my children the gift of my time.
-The peace that comes from knowing that the true value in our life can never be bought, or planned for, or scheduled into a fancy future vacation.
+The peace that comes from knowing that the true value in our lives can never be bought, or planned for, or scheduled into a fancy future vacation.

 I want a connection with my kids that will go beyond the parenting.
 I want them to remember, and to know beyond a doubt that they were far more important than a clean house, my job, my friends, and the extended family.